taminomara/yuio/docs/source/by_example/parsers.rst

             >>> parser.parse("UPPER")
             'upper'

-You can also use :class:`yuio.parse.Map` to implement a custom mutation.
+You can also use :class:`yuio.parse.Map` to implement custom mutations.

 Note that parsers need to convert parsed values back to their original form when printing them, rendering examples for documentation, or converting to JSON.